simon-brooke/wildwood/doc/Analysis.md

 intend to draw on examples from two genuine debates, drawn in this instance from the development of the theory of evolution.
 These debates are

-The debate between Huxley and Kropotkin over whether co-operation or competition was the more important factor in the survival of species.
+> The debate between [Huxley and Kropotkin](HuxleyKropotkin.html) over whether co-operation or competition was the more important factor in the survival of species.

-Kropotkin, a leading Anarchist, sought to show that human beings (among other animals) were inherently co-operative, and (implied conclusion) would get along fine in the absence of government.
+> > Kropotkin, a leading Anarchist, sought to show that human beings (among other animals) were inherently co-operative, and (implied conclusion) would get along fine in the absence of government.
 Huxley, a Tory, sought to show that, on the contrary, competition (and, implicitly, capitalism) red in tooth and claw was 'natural'.

-The debate between Bateson and Kammerer over whether acquired characteristics were inherited.
+> The debate between [Bateson and Kammerer](BatesonKammerer.html) over whether acquired characteristics were inherited.

-Kammerer, then the only scientist capable of breeding many species of amphibian in captivity, showed in a series of experiments that characteristics aquired by parents were inherited by their offspring.
+> > Kammerer, then the only scientist capable of breeding many species of amphibian in captivity, showed in a series of experiments that characteristics aquired by parents were inherited by their offspring.
 Bateson, in a series of increasingly virulent attacks, ultimately claimed that these experiments were fraudulent.
-As no-one else was even capable of breeding the creatures involved, they could not be repeated.
+As no one else was even capable of breeding the creatures involved, the experiments could not be repeated.

-Kammerer was a communist, and the implicit argument behind his work was that human beings were perfectable; that some parts of the benefits of humane education and culture would be transmitted.
+> > Kammerer was a communist, and the implicit argument behind his work was that human beings were perfectable; that some parts of the benefits of humane education and culture would be transmitted.
 Bateson was again a Tory, though not as politically committed as the other figures discussed.